The World of Learning Exhibition hosts an educational seminar programme for visitors. All the sessions were free to attend.

 We know a great deal about how to network at meetings, corporate events, and conferences; at least there is much popular psychology and self-help about managing these sorts of encounters.
 We are advised to ask particular questions, make ‘small talk’, and build rapport quickly with new colleagues.
 However, we actually know very little about how people ‘network’, when it comes to the real practices that comprise initial encounters.
 In this seminar, we will present findings from observational research and video/audio-recorded real-time conversational openings as they unfold.
 Using a method called ‘conversation analysis’, we will show what works and what is less effective as we shed light on the ‘black box’ of networking communication.
 Finally, we will discuss the implications of our analysis for those organizing events as well as those attending them.

-Emma Boynton, Head of Sales and Marketing and Rob Chamberlain, Marketing Manager, Loughborough University
+Emma Boynton, Head of Sales and Marketing and Elizabeth Stokoe, Associate Pro-Vice Chancellor, Loughborough University

 11:15 – 11:45